covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+= 2.2.5 =
+* Updated single post header size settings may need to be saved again as we added large, small, and a hidden option.

 = 2.2.3 =
 * Custom field setting on posts for header size is blank by default.
 Selectin large or small header layout will display header with title, featured image, and post meta.